Ireland Study Abroad Program at University College Dublin

 How many courses am I able to take, and how do I determine U.S. semester credit hours?

 5 ECTS credits @ UCD Business College = 3 U.S. Semester credit hours; 5 Total Courses/Semester

 The course preference form is not a registration form; it is a guideline to let your host university know which courses you are interested in taking abroad.
 You should discuss your course selections with your academic advisor at your home institution and have several backup choices in mind.
-Accepted students will receive their provisional schedule shortly after an admissions decision is made.
 This schedule will be based on the courses listed on the course preference form.

 You should also be aware that you may be charged additional fees by your home institution or host university to take or process additional credits.
 Taking less than a full course load may jeopardize your student status and result in personal academic repercussions and/or loss of financial aid.